JoeLumbley/File-Explorer/README.md

 - Creates a new list to hold the parsed `(Name, Path)` entries.
 - Reads every line from the Easy Access file.
 - Uses `ParseEntry` to convert each line into a structured tuple.
-- Adds the entry to the list **even if the folder no longer exists**, matching Windows Explorer’s behavior.
+- Adds the entry to the list **even if the folder no longer exists**.
 - Returns the completed list to the caller.

 This method centralizes all loading logic so the rest of the system can rely on a clean, structured list of pinned folders.